 Freedom from an eating disorder is possible.
 The community of amazing people at NEDA proved that recovery, while difficult, is so worth it.

 Jennifer Rollin, MSW, LCSW-C: is an eating disorder therapist in private practice in Rockville, Maryland.
 Jennifer specializes in helping teens and adults struggling with anorexia, binge eating disorder, and bulimia, and body image issues.
 Jennifer provides eating disorder therapy in Rockville, MD, easily accessible to individuals in Potomac, North Potomac, Bethesda, Olney, Germantown, and Washington D.C.
+Jennifer offers eating disorder recovery coaching via Zoom to people worldwide.
 Connect with Jennifer through her website: www.jenniferrollin.com

 Check out Jennifer's on-demand eating disorder trainings here!